layer5io/istio-service-mesh-workshop/lab-3/README.md

 ```sh
 kubectl api-versions | grep admissionregistration
 ```
-If your environment supports either of these two APIs, then you may use [automatic sidecar injection](#injector).
+If your environment **does NOT** supports either of these two APIs, then you may use [manual sidecar injection](#manual) to deploy the sample app.

 As part of Istio deployment in [Lab 2](../lab-2/README.md), we have deployed the sidecar injector.

 We have a custom version of Bookinfo sample app which uses `Twitter` for authentication and posts a friendly message
 ```